pixelatedxp/discord-member-scraper/README.md

 Made by **pixelatedxpert**
 GitHub: https://github.com/pixelatedxpert
+**Discord**: `pixelatedxpert`

-This tool was created for server admins who need to backup their member lists or analyze server growth.
+This tool was created for server admins who need to backup their member lists.

 ---